kayecristine/Lab-Deploy-a-Node.js-App-on-AWS-Fargate-with-API-Gateway-/README.md

     * Select your cluster (`my-fargate-cluster`).
     * Go to the "Tasks" tab.
     * Find the running task for your `my-node-app` service and click on the Task ID.
-    * In the "Network" section, look for the "ENI ID" (Elastic Network Interface ID).
-Click on it.
-    * This will take you to the EC2 Network Interfaces console.
+    * Go to the "Configuration" tab.
-    * In the "Details" tab of the network interface, find the "Public IPv4 address" and copy it.
+    * In the "Network" section, find the "Public IP address" and copy it.

 * **4-k.** Test the Application: Open a web browser and navigate to `http://<public-ip-of-fargate-task>:3000`.
 You should see "Hello from Fargate!" in your browser.